Computing square-free polarized abelian varieties over finite fields: The square-free case

 \begin{remark} Let $A$ an abelian variety in $\AV(h)$.
 The Poincar\'e reducibility theorem states that there are simple and pairwise non-isogenous abelian varieties $B_1, \ldots, B_r$ and an isogeny such that

 In particular $h=\prod_i h_{B_i}$ and, since $h$ is square-free, it follows that each $h_{B_i}$ is irreducible.
-Observe that the converse holds in both cases of interest to us: the characteristic polynomial of a simple abelian variety $B$ is irreducible, hence equal to the minimal polynomial of the Frobenius, if $B$ is in $\AVord{q}$, see \cite[Theorem 3.3]{Howe95}, or in $\AVcs{p}$, because in the condition \ref{item3} stated at the beginning of Section \ref{sec:categories} all denominators are equal to $1$. \end{remark} \begin{remark} Note that being square-free is not a geometric condition, in the sense that in general it is not stable under extensions of the base field.
+Observe that the converse holds in both cases of interest to us: the characteristic polynomial of a simple abelian variety $B$ is irreducible, hence equal to the minimal polynomial of the Frobenius, if $B$ is in $\AVord{q}$, see \cite[Theorem~3.3]{Howe95}, or in $\AVcs{p}$, because in the condition~\ref{item3} stated at the beginning of Section~\ref{sec:categories} all denominators are equal to $1$.

+One observes that the proportion of square-free polynomials among non-ordinary $p$-Weil polynomials is smaller than the proportion of square-free polynomials among ordinary $p$-Weil.
+Nevertheless it accounts for the vast majority of them.
+For example by looking at \cite{LMFDB} one sees that among the $105600$ ordinary isogeny classes of abelian fourfolds over $\F_5$ exactly $104746$ are square-free.
+Among the $27239$ non-ordinary isogeny classes of abelian fourfolds over $\F_5$ we have $26765$ which are square-free. \end{remark} \begin{remark} Note that being square-free is not a geometric condition, in the sense that in general it is not stable under extensions of the base field.
 For example, if $A$ is an abelian surface over $\F_{31}$ with characteristic polynomial

-then $A$ is isogenous to the product of two non-isogenous elliptic curves $E_1$ and $E_2$.
+then $A$ is isogenous to the product of two non-isogenous elliptic curves $E_1$ and~$E_2$.
 On the other hand $E_1$ and $E_2$ become isogenous over $\F_{31^2}$ and indeed the characteristic polynomial of $A':=A\otimes \F_{31^2}$ is

 \end{remark}